-Earlier this week I started this blog duo with Expert Guide to Hiring a Local Inbound Marketing Agency.
+Last week I started this blog duo with Expert Guide to Hiring a Local Inbound Marketing Agency.
 Part 1.
 In it, we covered the benefits to working with an agency, scouting to see if the company is using best practices online, evaluating case studies, and specialization.
 Today I’m picking up where I left off and will focus on items to look for during the interview process.

 Do They Ask the Right Questions?

 You want an agency that asks you a lot of questions, especially up front.
 Listen for questions about your goals and any current and past marketing activities.
 A good company will want to know what has and has not worked for you before.
 The right agency will go deep with you into the whys and the hows of your business.
 They will dig until they know what makes you different, what makes you, you.
 This might not all happen during the interview process, but if they don’t ask you if you are interested in talking to them about some of these deeper questions, then you might want to keep looking.